 - Write a strong call to action that is straightforward but not overly aggressive and makes it clear what the visitor will receive.

-- If you have certification, association memberships and seals, add their logos to increase your credibility.
+- If you have certifications, association memberships and seals, add their logos to increase your credibility.
 Reviews from satisfied clients and links to independent consumer reviews also increase credibility.